-As for my suggestions, first and foremost: stop making her douche!
+As for my suggestions, first and foremost: Douching doesn’t help.
 The vagina is not meant to be flushed with harsh chemicals or detergents.
-That’s probably the WORST thing you could suggest she do.
+That’s probably the WORST thing anyone could suggest they do.

 I’m pretty sure this is probably the first time you’ve heard that, so let me explain how things work…